Edwards-R/understanding_docs/How to use.md

 As a rule of thumb, the best size is 'as *large* as it can be before running into significant problems'.
 In order to know whether a problem is significant, ask a relevant expert.
 Larger systems require less administration but reduce flexibility.

 ### Different sizes for different taxa
 Different taxa within a geographic range will often times work best with differently spatially sized Understanding libraries.
 For example, 'birds' might operate at a European level whilst 'aculeate hymnoptera' at a country level.
 This is entirely expected.
 The simplest solution is to not attempt to try to combine significantly different taxa into 'one solution' as, quite bluntly, there is very little gained and a whole lot lost by doing so.
+Understandings are designed to be modular in their construction, enabling the formation of however many different sub-systems as required.

 ## Relating an Understandings back to Types
 It is possible to relate an Understanding back to a type, but there are certain steps to follow to ensure that this is done correctly.
 The first and most important is 'resolving'.
 'Resolving' is the term used to identify what the current interpretation of a given Understanding is.
 The process is entirely analogous to resolving synonymy in traditional nomenclature, only applied to Understandings.
 Understandings are different because they can differentiate between otherwise identical synonyms.